 74HC595, 8-bit serial-in, parallel-out shift registers with output latches, from Texas Instruments; XGURUGX10D, a 10 segment bargraph array, from SunLED

-Clean and bright bargraph dual-color LED display, with uniform light disbursement, simple to use with included software library functions
+Clean and bright dual-color LED bar graph display with uniform light distribution, simple to use with included software library functions

 3.3V or 5V

 This table shows how the pinout on BarGraph 2 click corresponds to the pinout on the mikroBUS™ socket (the latter shown in the two middle columns).

 |Latch input IN||LT||3||CS||RX||14||NC|

 |Power supply||+3.3V||7||3.3V||5V||10||+5V||Power supply|